 I love superheroes, so much so that I have a whole category on this blog dedicated to Graphic Novels, and I love many superhero movies.
-In my opinion, the all time best superhero is currently IRON MAN (note: I haven’t seen Captain America: The First Avenger yet, but I plan to finally watch the DVD next week).
-But there are some superhero movies that are not based on previously existing comic-book creations (although some were later adapted into comic-books), and are totally original.
+In my opinion, the all-time best superhero movie is currently IRON MAN (note: I haven’t seen Captain America: The First Avenger yet, but I plan to finally watch the DVD next week).
+But there are some superhero movies that are not based on previously existing comic-book creations (although some were later adapted into comic-books) and are totally original.
 Some of those have been very good too.
 Here are my top 5:

 In fact, it was a tough decision on which films I’d list as #2 and #3.
-The 2 on the list could be interchangeable, because I loved them both, although they are vastly different.
+The two next films on this list could be interchangeable, because I loved them both almost equally, although they are vastly different.
 So how I judge them is also vastly different.
 In the end, for #2 I had to go with…

 2/THE METEOR MAN